-To create a variety and choice of high quality, healthy, affordable and sustainable residential environments with access to local services, which respect the environment.
+To create a variety and choice of high quality, healthy, affordable and sustainable residential environments with access to local services and facilities, which respect the environment.

-Meet housing requirements in the Regional Spatial Strategy, including provision of affordable housing and housing for key workers by enabling new residential developments on previously developed land in settlements (excluding land used for sport and recreation) in preference to Greenfield locations.
+Meet housing requirements in the Regional Spatial Strategy, including provision of affordable housing and housing for key workers by enabling new residential developments on previously developed land in defined settlements (excluding land used for sport and recreation or of significant wildlife value) in preference to Greenfield locations.

-To ensure the quality of the natural environment, including habitats and species, are protected, conserved and enhanced across all parts of the Borough taking care to safeguard sites within local, national and international designations including registered Commons and sites supporting protected species, and habitats and species identified in the local, regional and national Biodiversity Action Plans.
+To ensure the quality of the natural environment, including habitats, species and geological features, are protected, conserved and enhanced across all parts of the Borough taking care to safeguard sites within local, national and international designations including registered Commons and sites supporting protected species, and habitats and species identified in the local, regional and national Biodiversity Action Plans.